m-tabaza/Tabzz98/README.md

 ### Hi, I'm Muhammad

 ## What I Do

-### Language Design & Implementation
+### Programming Languages
-In July 2019, I co-founded [Pragma](https://pragmalang.com/): a company dedicated to building great software development tools.
-We're primarily working on a new language for building GraphQL APIs through schema-driven development.
+In July 2019, I co-created [Pragma](https://pragmalang.com/): a language for effortlessly creating elegant GraphQL APIs.
+More recently, I've been experimenting with purely functional visual programming language design.

-### Web Development
+### Product Engineering
-I mainly use React with TypeScript on the front-end, and purely functional Scala on the back-end.
+In April 2021, I joined [BusinessChat](https://businesschat.io) as a founding engineer, where I've been working on many areas of the product.
+Mainly, I've implemented the chat bot runtime, and large parts of the Whatsapp marketing engine.

+## Social
+Chek out my [LinkedIn](https://linkedin.com/in/muhammad-tabaza) profile.
+Follow me to get a thought-provoking post every now and then.

 ## Interests
 * Functional programming
 * Programming language design
-* Distributed systems and parallel computing
+* Distributed systems
 * Machine learning

   ### Primary Languages